(Click for hi-res diagram)

 VIRPIL Control Panels 1 and 2: To add to the generally switch-heaviness that I like in my sim cockpit, I grabbed the VIRPIL VPC Control Panel #1 and VIRPIL VPC Control Panel #2 at the same time as the CM3 Throttle, and I’m glad I did.
 I especially enjoy the gear levers, and guarded emergency switches.
 Mounting these panels with everything else I had on the sim rig was a little tricky, but they found a home.

-CH Rudder Pedals: One of the longest-serving components of the Nimitz journey, which started years ago in early flight-simming days, the CH Pro Pedals provide rudder control and nosewheel steering with differential toe braking.
-Often overlooked, a good set of rudder pedals is key to immersion - and necessary when upgrading to the Warthog HOTAS, as it has no rudder input ability, whereas the T-Flight and T.16000m have rudder-like controls on the throttle quadrant.
+Thrustmaster TPR Rudder System: A new 2022 addition, the TPR Rudder System provides precise rudder control and nosewheel steering with differential toe braking.
+Often overlooked, a good set of rudder pedals is key to immersion - and necessary when upgrading to the higher-tier sticks and yokes, as they have no rudder input ability.

 These components used to be a part of Nimitz, but for one reason or another, aren’t here anymore.